Remortgaging For Home Improvements

 Age

-The minimum age for most lenders is 18 and there is an increasing number of options for older borrowers.
-For example, some high street lenders have had a maximum age at application or at the end of the mortgage term, but there are now lenders that do not stipulate a maximum age.
+Most lenders require borrowers to be 18 years old, and there are an increasing number of options for older borrowers.
+For example, some high-street lenders have a maximum age at application or at the end of the mortgage term, but there are now lenders that do not stipulate a maximum age.

-For these lenders, the important thing to think about is affordability and they will want to know that, if the remortgage means your mortgage term stretches into your retirement, you will continue to be able to afford the repayments based on your retirement income.
+For these lenders, affordability is the most important factor to consider.
+They will want to know that if the remortgage means your mortgage term stretches into retirement, you will continue to be able to afford the repayments based on your retirement income.

 Early repayment charges